 You don’t have to spend a fortune on kids’ ski and snowboard gear.
 Just make sure they have a good snowsuit that’s wind/snow resistant along with goggles, long socks pulled up below the knee, snow gloves and insulated layers.
 If they become more involved in the sport then you can invest in wicking base layers and more expensive jackets when they will be out on the mountain for longer periods of time.
 There’s a science to packing properly – see our guide to packing for a family ski trip.

-2016 Copyright & Photography property of Family Ski Trips
+By Heather Burke, 2018 Copyright & Photography Family Ski Trips